 This blog is run by two authors, partners Sfinga and Salt:

 Sfinga is a traditional witch, diviner, and spirit-worker from the Balkans.
-Born in Serbia, her magic is rooted in an oral tradition of dragon (zmaj) witchcraft in which she is what is known as a zmaj-wife or zmajevit-woman.
+Born in Serbia, her magic is rooted in the oral traditions of zduhać and zmajevit lineages, especially surrounding ingress with dragon (zmaj) spirits.
 Fascinated with folk magic, Eastern Orthodox Christianity, Old Slavic folklore and mythology, and various ways of working both devils and saints, she strives towards ever refining new cunning with old wisdom.
-An alumna of Jason Miller’s Strategic Sorcery, Level Up!, Sorcery of Hekate, and Black School of St. Cyprian courses, she is also trained in rootwork and is an initiate of Quimbanda through Tata Apokan of the Cabula Mavile Kitulu kia Njila.
+An alumna of many of Jason Miller’s courses, including Strategic Sorcery, Sorcery of Hekate, and Black School of St. Cyprian, she is also trained in rootwork and is an initiate of Quimbanda through Tata Apokan of the Cabula Mavile Kitulu kia Njila.
 St. Cyprian of Antioch is one of the most significant spiritual allies in her court both within Quimbanda and in her other practices.
-At any given time, she is working on several academic papers and manuscripts for her graduate school studies in the transmission of occult knowledge.
 She can be most easily reached through this blog or her Instagram.

-Salt (also known as Khamaiyinepu) is a an aspiring cunning-man in the vein of early modern English folk and ritual magic practices, working with all kinds of spirits, whether they be local land wights, elementals, demonic, aerial, or angelic (though perhaps with special focus on the latter three).
-He also practices traditional Faustian magic following the German ritual praxis of the Magia Naturalis et Innaturalis (Natural and Unnatural Magic).
-Passionate about Ancient Egyptian religion and magic, he is a fervent reader of all things pertaining to Kemetic ritual practices.
-He practices geomancy as his main form of divination, alongside his study of the Picatrix and Traditional Astrological Magic, and is a fervent believer in using magic to pursue one’s ambitions.
+Salt (also known as Khamaiyinepu) is a magician in the vein of early modern English folk and ritual magic practices, ever cultivating relationships with local land wights while contacting angelic and demonic powers through various grimoires.
+He also practices traditional Faustian magic following the German ritual praxis of the Magia Naturalis et Innaturalis.
+Passionate about Ancient Egyptian religion and sorcery, he is a fervent reader of all things pertaining to Kemetic ritual practices.
+A geomancer and student of Traditional Astrology and Scholastic Image Magic, he has recently begun to delve into the various techniques of the Picatrix.
 He is the author of the Hadean Press pamphlet, The Devil’s Bestiary: The Magpie.

 We thank you for stopping by our new corner of the web!
 We’ll be updating this space with plenty of new posts in the near future, and we hope that you stay with us as we continue to write about our wanderings along the crooked roads.